joseeden/All-Things-Terraform/Lab_012_Docker_Kubernetes_Environment/README.md

 ### Oh, Another thing - Remote Development

 This automation also sets up your VSCode for remote development.
 Download the [Remote-SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
-There shold be an additional icon for Remote-SSH in the left panel of VSCode.
+There should be an additional icon for Remote-SSH in the left panel of VSCode.

 Once you click it, you should see the IP of your instance there.
 Right-click, then "Connect to Host in New Window"